tryethernal/hardhat-ethernal/README.md

         uploadAst: false, // If set to true, plugin will upload AST, and you'll be able to use the storage feature (longer sync time though)
         disabled: false, // If set to true, the plugin will be disabled, nohting will be synced, ethernal.push won't do anything either
         resetOnStart: undefined // Pass a workspace name to reset it automatically when restarting the node, note that if the workspace doesn't exist it won't error
+        serverSync: false // If set to true, blocks & txs will be synced by the server.
+For this to work, your chain needs to be accessible from the internet.
+Also, trace won't be synced for now when this is enabled.
     }
 };
 ```